NagyD/SDLPoP/doc/Readme.txt

 * Shift-B: toggle hiding of non-animated objects
 * Shift-S: Restore lost hit-point.
 (Like a small red potion.)
 * Shift-T: Give more hit-points.
 (Like a big red potion.)
-* Shift+F12: Save a screenshot of the whole level to screenshot.png, thus creating a level map.
+* Shift+F12: Save a screenshot of the whole level to the screenshots folder, thus creating a level map.
-* Ctrl+Shift+F12: Save a screenshot of the whole level with extras to screenshot.png.
+* Ctrl+Shift+F12: Save a screenshot of the whole level with extras to the screenshots folder.
 	You can find the meaning of each symbol in Map_Symbols.txt.

 Debug cheats: